-- 8.1 If the executive headteacher is unsure about the potential impact of the employee's proposed flexible working arrangements on the quality or delivery of teaching and learning at the school and/or is unsure, from an operational perspective, whether the proposed arrangement is workable and/or sustainable for the school, rather than reject the request, and in order to better assess the impact of the proposed change on the school, the executive headteacher may consider it appropriate to agree to a trial period. - 8.2 If a trial period is agreed by the executive headteacher, the executive headteacher will write to the employee to confirm the terms of the trial period including the details of review dates to discuss the arrangements.
-At the end of the trial period, the executive headteacher will meet with the employee to discuss the position and to confirm their decision in relation to the employee's flexible working application.
-See sections 9 and 10 below).

-8.3 The length of any trial period will be at the executive headteacher's discretion but will normally be for no more than one academic term.
-Where a trial period is agreed, bearing in mind that the whole process must be completed within three months from the date the flexible working application is received, it will usually be necessary for the parties to agree in writing to an extension to the overall period for consideration of the employee's flexible working request.
+- 8.1 If the headteacher is unsure about the potential impact of the employee's proposed flexible working arrangements on the quality or delivery of teaching and learning at the school and/or is unsure, from an operational perspective, whether the proposed arrangement is workable and/or sustainable for the school, rather than reject the request, and in order to better assess the impact of the proposed change on the school, the headteacher may consider it appropriate to agree to a trial period. - 8.2 If a trial period is agreed by the headteacher, the headteacher will write to the employee to confirm the terms of the trial period including the details of review dates to discuss the arrangements.
+At the end of the trial period, the headteacher will meet with the employee to discuss the position and to confirm their decision in relation to the employee's flexible working application.
+See sections 9 and 10 below). - 8.3 The length of any trial period will be at the headteacher's discretion but will normally be for no more than one academic term.
+Where a trial period is agreed, bearing in mind that the whole process must be completed within two months (or such longer period as has been mutually agreed) from the date the flexible working application is received, it will usually be necessary for the parties to agree in writing to an extension to the overall period for consideration of the employee's flexible working request.